knative-extensions/eventing-rabbitmq/docs/pod-resources/README.md

 ## Available Annotations

-The following annotations are availble to be attached to Brokers, Triggers and RabbitMQSources.
+The following annotations are available to be attached to Brokers, Triggers and RabbitMQSources.
 Click [here](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/) for more information on Kubernetes resource requirements.

 | Annotation                                   | Usage                             |
 |----------------------------------------------|-----------------------------------|